cianoflynn/cianoflynn.github.io/content/blog/raspberry-pi-pico-2022.md

 The boards are designed for low cost (around around €5) and mass production.

-I received one a couple of months ago, and using online instructions I have make the following accessories for the Pico.
+I've had a Pico for a couple of months, and using online instructions I have make the following accessories.

 1. VGA Interface

 ![Picture of Raspberry Pi Pico VGA interface](https://cianoflynn.github.io/images/pico/pico_vga.jpg)

+The RP2040 has a feature called 'Programmable Input/Output', or ['PIO'](https://www.youtube.com/watch?v=ODlB05xMg04) that enables the Pico to be able to produce a VGA signal.

 2. SD Card reader
 ![SD Card interface](http://cianoflynn.github.io/images/pico/pico_sdcard.jpg)